Meditation: Take a stress-reduction break

 Year by year thanks to a big quantity of sources the Oriental wisdom becomes more natural and clear for western people.
 They go to Asian countries to find a good teacher who can show you some techniques that will help you to find your inner peace.

 There is a stereotype that meditation will bring calmness and relaxation to your mind at once you sit in a beautiful “lotus” position and close your eyes.
+With samatha meditation, this may be true.
 In fact, the process is very easy indeed, but at the same time, it is complicated because, first, we should prepare our mind and body for meditation.

 Of course, we would advise you to find a teacher to help guide you in your meditation, but in this article, we have compiled some first tips for beginners to lead you into a world of deep self-knowledge.

 Thus, how to improve your meditation practice?
 We will tell you about two techniques of meditation, which are both Buddhist Meditation systems.

 Anapana means mindfulness meditation.
 During this practice, all you should do is to sense the perceptions caused by the movements of the breath in the body.
 Maintain your attention on any part of your body, follow the whole cycle of your breathing, and try to be fully concentrated only on these two aspects.
 This is a simple method of using conscious breathing to calm the mind and to see into deep of yourself.
 At first, you will be surprised that your mind prefers any other place to be anywhere else but there.
 However, do not be upset about this – just turn to your breathing and you little by little you mind learns to settle down, it feels calm and peaceful.